Study essentials Student finances

 (Swift code is used for international transfers)

-You must use your student ID number in the description.
+Note: To assist with identifying your payments, you must use your student ID number in the description.
 This will ensure the Finance department can identify the payment and allocate the amount to your ‘My Finance’ account.

 Credit Card Authorisation Form (PDF, 61 KB) can be completed and signed by the card holder and returned via email to finance@jcub.edu.au.